Ensmasteel/ezBot/README.md

-# ezbot
+# ezBot

-This is the repository of the new Holonomic robot, called ezbot, of EnsmaSteel for the Coupe de France de Robotique
+ezBot is the name of the future holonmic robot for ENSMASTEEL.
+It will probably run on ROS2.